 Camino de Santiago

 Eight months ago my husband Scott and I made our decision and committed to walking 500 miles on the Camino de Santiago in Spain.
-We decided on the French Route, which we will begin in Saint Jean Pied de Port, France.
-Click here to read our first Camino post.
+We decided on the French Route, which we will begin in Saint Jean Pied de Port, France in just two months time.
+Click here to read our first Camino post when we were only considering walking it.

 The past eight months have involved many conversations about gear and what we need to bring along to make our journey comfortable without carrying too much weight.